Replace your Citizenship Card

 You can also replace a citizenship card or certificate which has been lost or stolen.

-What are the Requirements to Replace or Renew a Canadian Citizenship Card or Certificate?
+Requirements to Replace or Renew a Canadian Citizenship Card or Certificate?

 - One valid photo ID